 The PowerShell command instructs the Windows to uninstall the Server Graphical Shell and restart the server to finalize the removal process.

 Install-WindowsFeature Server-Gui-Mgmt-Infra, Server-Gui-Shell –restart

-Do keep in mind that when installing the Windows Features, the Windows binary files and any others dependency files are available and stored locally.
-Otherwise, the Windows will download the files from Internet through Windows Updates.
+Do keep in mind that when installing the Windows Features, the Windows binary files and any other dependency files are available and stored locally.
+Otherwise, Windows will download the files from the Internet through Windows Updates.
 This might take a longer time to complete the installation.
-If the Windows Features had been installed previously, the binary files should be stored at local C:WindowsWinSxS folder.
+If the Windows Features had been installed previously, the binary files should be stored at the local C:\WindowsWinSxS folder.
 You can also run the PowerShell installation command with a –Source parameter to specify the source of the binary files.

 Install-WindowsFeature Server-Gui-Mgmt-Infra, Server-Gui-Shell –restart –source c:mountdirwindowswinsxs

-The PowerShell command instructs the Windows to install Graphical Management Tools and Infrastructure and Server Graphical Shell from the mount-drive path c:mountdirwindowswinsxs.
-The Windows will install the both Features and restart the server to complete the installation.
+The PowerShell command instructs the Windows to install Graphical Management Tools and Infrastructure and Server Graphical Shell from the mount-drive path c\:mountdirwindowswinsxs.
+The Windows will install both Features and restart the server to complete the installation.

 The c:mountdir is mounted from the Windows installation media, under the folder “sourcesinstall.wim”.
 At first, you need to get the correct index number for the installation package.
 Insert the Windows installation media, run the following instruction from Command Prompt.

 Then, mount the correct image files index with the following command.